 Slip and Falls

 Slip and fall accidents are likely the most common type of premises liability claim.
 Ice/sleet, uneven floorboards, wet flooring, floor obstructions, and a lack of safety rails can all cause pedestrians to lose balance and fall.
-Falling injuries can cause sprains, broken bones, concussions, spinal cord injuries, and soft-tissue injuries.
+Falling injuries can cause sprains, broken bones, concussions, spinal cord injuries, traumatic brain injuries, and soft-tissue injuries.

 Negligent Maintenance